MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/topologies/index.md

 * Each runtime uses its own runtime database schema.

 #### Configuration of JNDI properties
 Some JNDI properties are required to enable JMX communication between the administration service and the runtime, and to define the administration service that manages a runtime.
-For details about these properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-foundation-runtime).
+For details about these properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product_adj }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-runtime).

 The following local JNDI properties are required for the administration services and for the runtimes: